Camera, lighting and sound guide for recording a school concert in Teams or Zoom

 Help

-• Please observe social distancing by not meeting fellow students to work in groups.
+• Observe social distancing by not meeting fellow students in groups.

-• You may ask your parents / siblings to be your camera operator, sound recorder and lighting department.
+• You may ask parents or siblings to act as camera operator, sound recorder, and lighting assistant.

-• Click the floating live chat icon and the bottom right of this page to ask questions, provide feedback, or submit tips for this article (your name will not be published).
+Click the floating live chat icon at the bottom right of this page to ask questions, provide feedback, or submit tips for this article (your name will not be published).

 Back to blog